nuryilmaz/Image-Processing/README.md

 Output the overall accuracy (use test data from the split)

 classification_with_deep_learning
+The aim of the model is classification of outdoor equipments using trained model

 Architecture:
 1. Input Layer (3 channel image input layer)